How to Split Time Between Schengen and Non-Schengen Countries

 An American could theoretically spend 90 days in the Schengen Area, 6 months in the UK, and 90 days in Ireland — totaling about a year across Western Europe and the British Isles without a single visa application.

-Note: As of February 2026, all visa-exempt travelers need an approved UK ETA before traveling to the UK.
-The UK’s 6-month allowance is generous but not guaranteed — border agents assess your purpose of visit and may question very long stays, especially if you appear to be living rather than visiting.
+Note: All visa-exempt travelers need an approved UK ETA before traveling to the UK.
+The 6-month allowance is generous but not guaranteed — border agents may question very long stays if you appear to be living rather than visiting.

 Best Non-Schengen Bases for Your “Off” Period

 Georgia (1 year visa-free).
-Not geographically in Europe, but culturally adjacent and a massive nomad favorite.
 Tbilisi has excellent food, fast internet, low costs, and a welcoming expat community.
 Easy flights to European cities.

 Turkey (90 days per 180).
 Istanbul is one of the world’s great cities.
-Antalya and the Aegean coast offer beach life.
-Costs are low, food is incredible, and flights to Schengen cities are cheap and frequent.
-US and Canadian citizens need an e-visa (around $50).
+Low costs, great food, and cheap frequent flights to Schengen cities.
+US, UK, and Canadian citizens enter visa-free.
+Australian citizens need an e-visa before arrival (~$20–50 depending on nationality — check evisa.gov.tr).

-United Kingdom (6 months for US/CAN/AUS).
-Expensive, and a UK ETA is now required before boarding.
-London, Edinburgh, and the countryside offer a completely different European experience.
-Useful if you need English-speaking infrastructure.
+United Kingdom (6 months for US/CA/AU).
+Expensive, and a UK ETA is required before boarding.
+Useful if you need English-speaking infrastructure or want a completely different European experience.

 Serbia (90 days).
-Belgrade is an underrated city — great nightlife, affordable living, solid internet.
-Easy overland connections to Schengen countries like Hungary and Croatia.
+Belgrade is underrated — great nightlife, affordable living, solid internet.
+Easy overland connections to Schengen countries.

 Montenegro (90 days).
 Kotor Bay is one of the most beautiful spots in Europe.
-Small country, easy to explore, and very affordable outside peak summer season.
+Small, easy to explore, and very affordable outside peak season.

 Important Rules to Remember

-Cyprus is a member of the EU but has not joined the Schengen Area.
+Cyprus is EU but not Schengen.
 Time in Cyprus does not count toward your Schengen 90 days.
-However, Cyprus has its own entry rules — check requirements for your nationality.
+Check requirements for your nationality.

 Use our Schengen Calculator before every border crossing to know exactly where you stand.